Target wrestles with pullback in spending and theft that may cost retailer more than $1B this year

 The Minneapolis company is dealing with rising costs, which includes rising theft as a big factor, and consumers who have become more cautious about spending.

 Target is among the first major U.S. retailers to report quarterly results, and a lot of attention will be paid to the impact that stubbornly high inflation and tightening credit are having on customers.
-Walmart reports earnings Thursday.
+Walmart, the nation's largest retailer, reports earnings Thursday.
 Macy’s, Kohl's and Nordstrom post quarterly results later this month.

 Home Depot, the nation's largest home improvement retailer, said Tuesday that sales for the first quarter fell 4.2%, and it expects its first annual revenue decline since 2009.
 Also on Tuesday, U.S. data showed that Americans picked up their spending modestly last month, buoyed by a solid job market and a retreat in prices for some things.
 But it also revealed how Americans are barely keeping up with inflation.